sujithkani/ttsky25a-tinyQV/docs/user_peripherals/08_prism.md

 In larger PRISM implementations, each state has "dual-compare" with two N-bit LUTs which allows jumping to one of two possible states.
 Due to size restrictions, this peripheral does not include dual-compare.
 Instead the PRISM implementation has (in each state's STEW), a single "increment state" bit.
 In any state where this bit is set and the LUT output is FALSE (i.e no jump), then the state will increment to the next state, and the "starting state" of the first occurance of this will be saved.
 Then each successive state can test a different set of inputs to jump to different states.
 When a state is encountered without the 'inc' bit set, PRISM will loop back to the "starting state" and loop through that set of states until the first TRUE from a LUT, clearing the loop.

 TL/DR:
-  1. Load a Chroma defining the FSM and enable PRISM
+  1. Load a Chroma defining the FSM and enable PRISM.
-  2. State starts at zero
+  2. State starts at zero.
-  3. Each state chooses up to 3 of 16 inputs via config bits
+  3. Each state chooses up to 3 of 16 inputs via config bits.
-  4. 2-input LUT decides if "jump to defined state" occurs
+  4. 2-input LUT decides if "jump to defined state" occurs.
-  5. Increment bit decides if "state looping" is in effect
+  5. Increment bit decides if "state looping" is in effect.
-  6. State looping ends when first LUT jump occurs
+  6. State looping ends when first LUT jump occurs.
-  7. Outputs bits from STEW for "non-jump" and "transitional jump"
+  7. Outputs bits from STEW for "non-jump" and "transitional jump".
-  8. One conditional output based on single selected input per state
+  8. One conditional output based on single selected input per state.

 ## Peripherals

 The PRISM Peripheral has, itself, peripherals.
 Those are:
-  1. 8-Bit communication shift register (left or right)
+  1. 8-Bit communication shift register (left or right).
   2. 8-Bit count up/down register with compare (dedicated compare reg or comm register).
-  3. 24-bit register: Count down with zero detect, shift left / right or 3-byte FIFO
+  3. 24-bit register: Count down with zero detect, shift left / right or 3-byte FIFO.
-  4. 5-bit Shift bit counter (automatic)
+  4. 5-bit Shift bit counter (automatic).
-  5. Input shift data source selection
+  5. Input shift data source selection.
-  6. Output shift data destination selection
+  6. Output shift data destination selection.
-  7. Conditional output destination selection
+  7. Conditional output destination selection.
-  8. Controllable latched inputs (2-bits)
+  8. Controllable latched inputs (2-bits).

 ## Chroma